 - (me: the answer to “where” is always “not in my backyard.”

-- Related, Nest Realty’s podcast where we have recently discussed a lot of these topics
+- Related to the missing middle conversation: Nest Realty’s podcast where we have recently discussed a lot of these topics

 - Race, Zoning, Planning the future (ep.
 41) — start with this one.